 I am writing this on the train to Brighton where I will be attending the Labour Party Conference and flying the flag for Mental Health.
 Our Registrar, Adrian James, has already represented the College at the Lib Dems’ conference earlier this month and we’ll be off to the Conservative one next week.

 This will be my last set of Party conferences as President and makes me realise how much the post has changed me.
 When I started I had very little interest in politics.
 I now know it is really about power, money and personalities and I have come to find it fascinating.
 No one can deny how significant it can be for the work of the College and the people we help.
-As I’ve blogged about many times before, the mental health content within the NHS Long Term Plan for England is testimony to this (and there’s more information in this newsletter about delivering these improvements in your local areas).
+As I’ve blogged about many times before, the mental health content within the NHS Long Term Plan for England is testimony to this.

 You will have seen the announcement of the names of the three people who are standing for election to take over from me next summer; Kam Bhui, Adrian James and Pamela Taylor.